Sarah E. Mendelson

-Sarah E. Mendelson is an American diplomat and served as United States Ambassador to the United Nations Economic and Social Council.
+Sarah E. Mendelson is an American diplomat who served as United States Ambassador to the United Nations Economic and Social Council.
 Mendelson was confirmed by the Senate on October 8, 2015, and sworn into her post on October 15, 2015.
-Mendelson was recently named Distinguished Service Professor and head of Carnegie Mellon University Heinz College's program in Washington, D.C.
+In 2017, Mendelson was named Distinguished Service Professor and head of Carnegie Mellon University Heinz College's program in Washington, D.C.

 Early life and education

 Mendelson is a first-generation American.
 She grew up in the Philadelphia, Pennsylvania, area, the daughter of Dr. Myer Mendelson, who was born in Lithuania, and Margaret Jean Algie Mendelson, his Canadian wife.
 After graduating from Friends' Central School, Mendelson attended Yale University, where she earned a B.A. in history in 1984.
 She was awarded her Ph.D. in political science from Columbia University in 1993.
 Mendelson also earned a certificate from the Harriman Institute, the first academic center in the United States devoted to the interdisciplinary study of Russia and the Soviet Union.
 Her research has been funded by the United States Department of State, the John D. and Catherine T. MacArthur Foundation, the National Council for Eurasian and East European Research, and the Social Science Research Council.